 It’s used in preparing different appetizers that have toppings such as shrimp, smoked salmon, mushrooms, eggs and hummus.
 This crispy and crunchy toast has high mineral content and is very low in cholesterol, calories and fats.
 If you are on a low sodium diet, it is a good option for you.

-At Ganache Patisserie you will find fantastic breads and delicious traditional Australian desserts for everyday consumption as well as for special occasions.
+At Ganache Patisserie you will find Viennoiserie Pastries and delicious croissants and other Australian desserts for everyday consumption as well as for special occasions.
 Come; explore our scrumptious world of goodies.